How to build an effective threat intelligence program

 Because we’ve built a fully operational 24/7 intelligence unit, we can quickly adapt and respond to the growing needs of you and your clients.

 For example, if you’ve recently won a new contract, or perhaps you’re currently working on some proposals in order to win new business, you may need us to start collecting intelligence in new areas that weren’t part of your original collection plan.
-These requests may be temporary or long-term – either way, we’re structured in a way that allows us to quickly and easily react to changing requirements.
+These requests may be temporary or long-term – either way, we’re structured in a way that allows us to quickly and easily react to changing requirements and new business threats.